Stay one step ahead of fraudsters with this useful guide on how to spot typical scam calls, texts and emails

 The text isn’t relevant to you

 Have you received a text message that claims you’ve won a competition you didn’t enter?
+A parcel delivery fee you weren’t expecting?
 Or a final demand on a bill you’ve never seen?
-If you get a text out of the blue that either doesn’t feel relevant or too good to be true, give us a call to check it.
-If it’s real, we’ll help you out.
-If it’s not, we can escalate it.
+If you get a text out of the blue that either doesn’t feel relevant or too good to be true, ensure you never click on any links and always forward the message onto 7726.
+We’ll look into it and work to block the sender from our network.

 The call-to-action is a link